RECLAIM DATA • METHODOLOGY

 Each reclaim data page reports on a slice of BorderAudit's post-clearance audit work — for example a sector, a relief type or a duty category.
 The figures are aggregated across the audits in that slice.
 They describe recoverable duty and import VAT identified by the audit, and are never single-client values.

-• Duty Reclaim in UK Manufacturing Imports52 audits, Jan 2022 – Dec 2024 (illustrative sample — not yet published)
+• Duty Reclaim in UK Manufacturing Imports52 audits across 14 businesses; declarations from Jan 2022 – Dec 2024, analysed in 2025/26 (illustrative sample — not yet published)

 Anonymisation